List of Tenchi Muyo! characters: Mihoshi Kuramitsu

 In the OVA, Mihoshi is a Seniwan and a member of the Kuramitsu family, whose power is second only to the Jurai Royal Family.

 Mihoshi is known as one of the finest officers in the Galaxy Police, but her career soon hit a major roadblock after an incident hinted at in the 4th episode of the 1st OVA, and the 4th episode of the 3rd one (it has been alluded that the incident involved an arranged marriage, which would factor in Misao's attack later in the series).
 Now she suffers from frequent difficulties to focus on a single thought track and, due to her clumsiness, she causes a lot of collateral damage during her assignments, which eventually causes Mihoshi to be demoted.
 The desk of the Section 7 commander is covered with misconduct reports and bills from all the damages she causes.
 As a result, she is assigned to a special area of the galaxy, the Sol system, which is Juraian territory, in the vain hope that she wouldn't cause any more trouble.

 However, when Kagato closed in on this area, Mihoshi's immediate superior, Captain Nobeyama, assigned her to monitor the area and report if Kagato came near.
 However, Mihoshi misinterpreted those orders and took it upon herself to capture him, which panicked Nobeyama.
 But when she got near Earth, her shuttle is pulled into an energy vortex caused by a monster Ryoko had created to attack Ayeka.
 Mihoshi almost ends up getting sucked into the black hole the opening created if Tenchi Masaki had not caught her.
 As a result, Mihoshi stays with the Masaki family.
 Like all the other girls living at the Masaki home, she eventually develops an attraction toward Tenchi.

 When Kagato attacks, Mihoshi's causality-bending causes Washu to be released from her crystal prison on board Soja's 'reversed universe'.
 When Kagato's serpent guards attack her, Mihoshi uses her control cube in an attempt to stop them and the interference it creates somehow releases Washu.
 (The cube's apparent function is similar to that of a Rubik's Cube, and finding the correct combination to produce a desired effect is often problematic for Mihoshi.)

-Mihoshi somehow constantly enters Washu's subspace lab and breaks things, (much to Washu's consternation, as she still cannot figure out how Mihoshi can somehow accidentally switch dimensions and bypass all of her lab's security systems), sleeps often, eats like a pig (mostly on junk food, but she exercises often), and is the luckiest officer in the Galaxy Police (though she is also quite competent), though her luck sometimes spells misfortune for others (some what like fellow GXP officer, Seina Yamada).
+Mihoshi somehow constantly enters Washu's subspace lab and breaks things, (much to Washu's consternation, as she still cannot figure out how Mihoshi can somehow accidentally switch dimensions and bypass all of her lab's security systems), sleeps often, eats like a pig (mostly on junk food, but she exercises often), and is the luckiest officer in the Galaxy Police (though she is also quite competent), though her luck sometimes spells misfortune for others (somewhat like fellow GXP officer, Seina Yamada).
 Washu has great respect for her vast causality-bending attributes, and Mihoshi has been repeatedly referred to as the only member of the household who can defeat her.